 Welcome!
-I'm a beauty brand expert for brands, distributors & retailers.
+I'm an expert for beauty brands, distributors & retailers.
 Online, in print, on TV & in person I'm all about beauty that works.
 Contact me at firstname.lastname@example.org

 Love me, love my Red Lips

 I grew up with iconic images of women wearing a perfectly-painted red lip.
 From Elvira Mistress of the Night (1980’s horror fans will know who I mean) to Siouxsie Sioux to Louise Brooks to Audrey Hepburn – all dark-haired, strong women with a signature red lip.
 The other iconic red lip image that always stays with me is the sumptuous mouth of Dr Frank N. Furter at the start of The Rocky Horror Picture Show.